ortus-docs/coldbox-relax-docs/README.md

 # ![](/images/relaxLogo150.png)

-# Welcome to ColdBox Relax v2.3.0
+# ColdBox Relax v3.0

 > RELAX = RESTFul Tools For Lazy Experts!

 What is Relax?
 ColdBox Relax is a set of RESTFul tools for lazy experts.
-We pride ourselves in helping you \(the developer\) work smarter and
+We pride ourselves in helping you \(the developer\) work smarter, saving yourself time to write great applications!

-ColdBox Relax is a tool to help you document your projects faster.
-ColdBox Relax provides you with the necessary tools to
+Relax is a tool to help you document and describe your API services to both end-users, as well as providing an interface for testing endpoint responses.

-automagically model, document and test your RESTFul services.
-One can think of ColdBox Relax as a way to describe RESTFul web services,
+Providing you with the necessary tools to "automagically" model, document and test your RESTFul services, think of ColdBox Relax as a key tool in your RESTFul web services toolkit.

-test RESTFul web services, monitor RESTFul web services and document RESTFul web services–all while you relax!
+## License

+Apache License, Version 2.0.

 ## Versioning